Subscribe by email

-Automator_512.jpgThis weeks Automator tip of the week focuses on quickly and easily converting the format of your Word documents to PDF by creating a workflow and saving it as a Finder Plugin.
+Automator Convert Word to PDFThis Automator tip focuses on quickly and easily converting the format of your Microsoft Word documents to PDF by creating a workflow and saving it as a Finder Plugin.
+Note: For Automator to convert word to PDF you’ll need to have Office 2011 or upgraded your version of Office from 2011.
+Office 365 does not include the Word automator actions according to this support thread.

-To create an Automator workflow that will take your selected Word documents in a Finder window and convert them to PDF add the following actions:
+To create an Automator workflow that will take your selected Word documents in a Finder window and convert them to PDF:

 With these three action items you have everything you need to quickly convert word documents.
 To make it even easier lets save Automator workflow as a Finder plugin.